solid/specification/CONTRIBUTING.md

 Technical reports published at this repository are intended to be read-only snapshots of the CG work items.

-Each work item may have its own original repository any issues and PRs should be made there (instead of this repository `solid/specification`).
+Each work item may have its own original repository and any issues and PRs should be made there (instead of this repository `solid/specification`).

 ## Creating and solving issues